TechScribe2024/frontend/CONTRIBUTING.md

    - Go to the original repository and click on the "Pull Requests" tab.
    - Click the "New Pull Request" button and select your branch to create a pull request.

+## Raising Issues

+If you encounter any problems or have suggestions for improvements, please raise an issue in the [Issues section](https://github.com/hacktoberFest2024/frontend/issues).
+If you would like to work on an open issue, please leave a comment saying, "Please assign me this issue," and one of the maintainers will get back to you.

 ## Code of Conduct
-Before submitting your pull request, please review our Code of Conduct to ensure a positive and respectful community for everyone.
+Before submitting your pull request, please review our [Code of Conduct](https://github.com/hacktoberFest2024/frontend/blob/main/CODE_OF_CONDUCT.md) to ensure a positive and respectful community for everyone.

 ## Additional Notes
 - Make sure to follow any coding standards or guidelines specified in the repository.